bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 exactly the highest-end case at the time, but I had spent all my money on the fun stuff like RAM and a GPU!

+**Take Photo of Case**

 Rolling into 2018, I'd just gotten too lazy to reach around the back of my PC to plug in an external hard drive to get those sweet, sweet USB 3.0 speed improvements.
-So, time to replace those slow boring 2.0 ports and bring this case into 2008!
+So, time to replace those slow, boring, 2.0 ports and bring this case into 2008!

 ## What're We Working With?

-With the advent of USB 3.0, four new pins were added to the port meaning I'd have to replace the front I/O ports with fresh, shiny, new USB 3.0 compatible ports.
+With the advent of USB 3.0, four new pins were added to the port meaning I'd have to replace the front I/O ports with fresh, shiny new USB 3.0 compatible ports.

 I popped open my case to get a closer look at the front I/O panel and understand